 Keeping your blood pressure in check is the single most important way to prevent a stroke.
 Over time, high blood pressure damages blood vessels in the brain, increasing the risk of both hemorrhagic and ischemic strokes.
 The threat of ischemic stroke is especially severe.
-The risk of having blockages in the brain is eight times higher for people with extreme hypertension (180/90 or more) than it is for those with normal blood pressure, according to the journal Postgraduate Medicine.
-Even mild hypertension -- slightly above 140/90 -- can raise the odds by 50 percent.
-Blood pressure that falls between 120-139/80-89 is considered prehypertension and increases your risk of developing hypertension.
+The risk of having blockages in the brain is eight times higher for people with a hypertensive crisis (180/90 or more) than it is for those with normal blood pressure, according to the journal Postgraduate Medicine.
+Even hypertension above 140/90 can raise the odds by 50 percent.
+Blood pressure of 120/80 or above is considered prehypertension and increases your risk of developing hypertension.

 If you have high blood pressure, changing your eating habits can bring it down significantly.
 The American Heart Association advises adding more fruits, vegetables, and fat-free dairy products to your diet.
 Vegetables and fruits are high in potassium, magnesium, and calcium, and these minerals can help lower or prevent high blood pressure when combined with a low-fat, low-salt diet, according to the AHA.

 If your blood pressure is already a little high, recommendations from the National Heart, Lung and Blood Institutes DASH diet advise that you consume 4,700 mg of potassium a day, or the equivalent of about seven large bananas.
 Fortunately, you can also get plentiful supplies of potassium from other foods, such as potatoes, avocados, tomatoes, citrus fruits, yogurt, and tuna.
 (If you have kidney problems, check with your doctor before increasing your potassium intake.)